 CDCC uses an array of internationally accepted communication procedures to facilitate the dissemination of information to its Clearing Members and the public.
-Examples include: email broadcasts; File Transfer Protocol & Secure File Transfer Protocol (FTP/sFTP); web technology to broadcast Notices, Operational notices, and rules/procedures to members; and video-conferencing and teleconferencing technology to conduct User Groups.
+Examples include: email broadcasts; Secure File Transfer Protocol (SFTP); web technology to broadcast Notices, Operational notices, and rules/procedures to members; and video-conferencing and teleconferencing technology to conduct User Groups.